eddyhkchiu/mahalanobis_3d_multi_object_tracking/README.md

 ### Validation Set Results

 The following table shows our quantitative tracking results for the validation set of NuScenes: evaluation in terms of overall Average Multi-Object Tracking Accuracy (AMOTA) and individual AMOTA for each object category in comparison with the tracking challenge official [AB3DMOT](https://github.com/xinshuoweng/AB3DMOT)[2] baseline results.
-For the full validation set results including our implementation of the AB3DMOT baseline and our ablations, please refer to our paper in [arxiv](https://arxiv.org/abs/2001.05673).
+The AB3DMOT[2] baseline and our method use the same [MEGVII](https://github.com/poodarchu/Det3D)[3] detection results as the input of the tracking systems.
+For the full validation set results including our implementation of the AB3DMOT[2] baseline and our ablations, please refer to our paper in [arxiv](https://arxiv.org/abs/2001.05673).

 Method | Overall | bicycle | bus | car | motorcycle | pedestrian | trailer | truck
 ---------- | --: | --: | --: | --: | --: | --: | --: | --: